 It’s hard in other ways, too.
 “These are really difficult problems that cause a lot of stress in family units,” Lane says.
-When kids routinely meltdown from seemingly innocuous stimuli, parents and siblings are affected by the fallout.
+When kids routinely have meltdowns from seemingly innocuous stimuli, parents and siblings are affected by the fallout.
 As a result, Lane says, “they’re very susceptible to misinformation,” making more robust research all the more important.

 If scientists like Lane can orchestrate bigger and better studies, they may soon be able to parse what interventions will reliably work for which patients and when — and reduce the confusion and false starts so many families experience when seeking treatment.
-Lane suspects the end result will be “a personalized medicine approach” that efficiently and effectively combines sensory, behavioral, and psychological interventions.
+Lane suspects the end result will be a personalized medicine approach that efficiently and effectively combines sensory, behavioral, and psychological interventions.